How to cook frozen ground beef on stove, slow cooker, in microwave or Instant Pot is here. If you forgot to defrost hamburger this will help.

 Frozen Ground Beef in Instant Pot

-If you have a high pressure cooker you can try Instant Pot frozen ground beef.
+If you have a high pressure cooker you can try Instant Pot frozen ground beef, and frozen ground turkey Instant Pot is about the same.
 Steamed essentially to the middle, it will still leave some pink.
 Then you can drain the liquid out, set to saute, and brown that way with seasonings you want.

 A great way to make taco meat in about 15 minutes since you can go from rock hard to ready to throw into some taco shells in very little time.
 AND only one pot to clean from start to finish….and you know how much I love my Ninja foodi and Crockpot Express.
 All brands work for this.